hcymb2/intelligent-email-app/kafka-connect/README.md

-This is a stand alone demo, hence, all necessary files are within this (kafka-connect) folder.
+This is a stand alone demo of what was submitted.
+All necessary (submitted) files are within this (kafka-connect) folder.

 The demo consists of:
 - Accessing users mail inbox using the IMAP Kafka Connector.